#007 | HBD, i hope ur nightmares come tru

 The essence of adolescence leaves my body, now I'm fresh and…”

-Aside from being the best rapper in history, one of the things God’s Son is so good at is teaching me new ways to say boring-ass words.
+Aside from being the best MC in history, one of the things God’s Son is a master at, is teaching me new ways to say boring-ass words.

 Born day, not birthday.
 Cabbage, not head.
 Mike, not Michael, Jackson.

-My writing process for this film was super influenced by the Experimental/Jazz Fusion scene.
-Particularly works by the legends Don Cherry and Miles Davis.
+My writing process for this film was also super influenced by the Experimental/Jazz Fusion scene.
+Works by Don Cherry and Miles Davis in particular.
 On the surface, Jazz can be a gentle, calming, sometimes unexciting genre.
-But I think it’s one of the most powerful genres out there.
-There’s something for people who just want background music for when they’re writing their research paper at a café.
-There’s something for the well-dressed cocktail sippers who want to eat steak while watching an intimate set at a dimly lit venue.
+But I think it’s also one of the most surprising.
+There’s Jazz for people who just want background music to listen to as they write their college paper at a café.
+There’s Jazz for the well-dressed cocktail sippers who want to eat steak while watching an intimate set at a dimly lit venue.
 But there’s also jazz for the out-of-the-box thinkers.
 For those who rate improvisation over premeditation.

 Jazz fusion tosses out the smoothness and comfort that its parent genre and audience are used to, in favor of experimentation and exploration.
 It takes inspiration from other genres and music from other countries.
 It’s like the Jeet Kune Do of music.
 You listen to a Don Cherry track like Degi-Degi, and it takes you on a journey.
 It’s got the chaos you’d typically associate with psychedelic rock, haunting whispers interwoven with sharp horns and drums, with a 7-minute run time that constantly makes you question whether Don and his crew brilliantly went with the flow while in the studio or actually composed it ahead of time.